The Barbarian 5e Class For D&D 5th Edition

 4An ancient animal spirit dwells within you, allowing you to walk this path.

 The barbarian is completely raw, blunt, and a force of nature.
-They have a ton of built-in survivability and with the highest hit dice in the game, baked in resistances, advantage versus a ton of effect, and the ability to stay fighting even after dropping to the null factor.
+They have a ton of built-in survivability and the highest hit dice in the game, baked-in resistances, advantage versus a ton of effect, and the ability to stay fighting even after dropping to the null factor.
 The barbarian is amongst the best of the best when it comes to staying alive in melee.

 Apart from that, they carry the ability to trade in some of that defense for some instant offense.
 This is really not the optimal choice but can be a brutal addition when it’s triggered.